waikato-datamining/image-dataset-converter-paddle/plugins/to-paddle-is.md

 Saves the image segmentation in the specified text files listing image (with relative path) and annotation (with relative path).
 The labels get stored in a separate text file (one per line).
 When splitting, the split names get appended to the '--files' name (before the extension) separated by '-'.
+Use the '--separator' option with ';' if your file names contain blanks.
+You then have to add 'separator: ;' to the 'train_dataset:' and 'val_dataset:' sections in the model config file.

 options:
   -h, --help            show this help message and exit